VakhoKontridze/VCore/README.md

 Although an `Interactor` component in VIPER is part of the scene, Gateways are not bound to specific scenes.

 This design choice follows CLEAN architecture.
-But we are not using `UseCase`'s as their responsibility is entirely covered by `Interactor`'s.
+But I am not using `UseCase`'s as their responsibility is entirely covered by `Interactor`'s.

 Relation between an `Interactor`  and `Gateway` is the following: